seominjoon/geoserver/README.md

 4. Now you should be able to see questions when accessing `http://localhost:8000/questions/list/all`.

+## Tags
+- aaai: 67 training high school questions from AAAI 2014 paper
+- practice: 64 practice SAT questions from EMNLP 2015 paper
+- official: 55 official SAT questions from EMNLP 2015 paper
+- all: everything in the dataset

+If you want to look at TAG questions, go to `http://localhost:8000/questions/list/TAG`. (e.g. `http://localhost:8000/questions/list/practice`).

+If you want to look at both practice and official questions, go to `http://localhost:8000/questions/list/practice+official`.

+if you want to look at questions by their ids: `http://localhost:8000/questions/list/963+968+969/`

 ## Manually adding data
 If you are adding your own data, see the following instructions.